fastlane/fastlane/fastlane/lib/fastlane/actions/docs/capture_android_screenshots.md

 The latest version is [ ![Download](https://maven-badges.herokuapp.com/maven-central/tools.fastlane/screengrab/badge.svg)](https://search.maven.org/artifact/tools.fastlane/screengrab)

-As of Screengrab version 2.0.0, all Android test dependencies are AndroidX dependencies.
+As of _screengrab_ version 2.0.0, all Android test dependencies are AndroidX dependencies.
 This means a device with API 18+, Android 4.3 or greater is required.
 If you wish to capture screenshots with an older Android OS, then you must use a 1.x.x version.

 ##### Configuring your Manifest Permissions